pinglainstitute/energy-gdp-emissions/README.md

 ### Result
 Before running ARIMAX, stationary test was conducted for each country.

-`population` was not stationary with the optimal differencing order for all the countries, due to the monotonic increase in value.
+We can see only `gdp`, `primary_energy_consumption`, `nuclear_consumption` are stationary with d=1 for the US.

+Those features in the US and, addtionally, `oil_production`, `energy_per_gdp`, `biofuel_consumption` are stationary with d=2 for China.

-All the additiona variables for India were not stationary with the optimal ARIMA differencing order.
-It suggests to use ARIMA for India.
+None of the features were stationary with the optimal ARIMA differencing order for India.
+For India, only ARIMA is usable.